alanzanardi/alanzanardi/README.md

 ### Summary:
 - 👋 Hi, I’m @alanzanardi
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis and Machine Learning
-- 🌱 I’m currently learning Python for Machine Learning and Neural network
+- 🌱 I’m currently learning Python for Machine Learning and Neural Networks
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on data-driven projects
 - 📫 How to reach me alan.zanardi86@gmail.com
   <br>